Perodua Bezza: Pre-launch

-The production of Perodua's first sedan was first hinted during the 2010 Kuala Lumpur International Motor Show (KLIMS), when Perodua debuted their concept model called Bezza.
+Developed under the codename D63D, The production of Perodua's first sedan was first hinted during the 2010 Kuala Lumpur International Motor Show (KLIMS), when Perodua debuted their concept model called Bezza.
 Three years later, another concept model was presented by Perodua during the 2013 KLIMS; this time, it was called Buddyz.
-Both concept models were designed in-house by Perodua's own design and styling division led by Muhamad Zamuren Musa, without referring to any existing Daihatsu or Toyota car models, referring instead to current Chevrolet Aveo.
-The production of Perodua's first sedan was approved in 2015 by its Chief Executive Officer, Datuk Aminar Rashid.
+Both concept models were designed in-house by Perodua's own design and styling division led by Muhamad Zamuren Musa, without referring to any existing Daihatsu or Toyota car models, referring instead to the Chevrolet Aveo.
+The production of Perodua's first sedan was approved in 2015 by its chief executive officer, Datuk Aminar Rashid.
 The production model would draw inspiration from the Buddyz concept model and was codenamed D63D.

 The Bezza is the first Perodua model that isn't directly based on any pre-existing Toyota or Daihatsu model.
 Perodua lead the styling and development of the Bezza's upper body structure, with technical support from Daihatsu.
 Perodua claims that the Bezza has up to 95% local content, and was developed at a cost of RM 300 million.
 However, Perodua did not develop the Bezza from scratch, as it is powered by Toyota-engineered engines and is based on the Daihatsu-engineered Axia platform.
 Unlike their rival Proton, Perodua was able to develop their first sedan model secretly without public knowledge.
 The Perodua Bezza competes with the Proton Saga in its home market.